 If your kiln overfires, the clay may melt and destroy the inside of the kiln, but the heat will be contained within the kiln (source).
 However, actual studio fires can start in the vicinity of the kiln.

-Here are some reasons why studio fired can occur:
+Here are some reasons why studio fires can occur:

 - Poor installation, including electrical fires from poor wiring.

-- Flammable materials being positioned too close to the kiln during operation.
+- Flammable materials, that are positioned too close to the kiln during operation.